-The proposed rule changes the record retention schedules to ensure records are retained for at least one inspection cycle, three years, and requires at least two tests are available for inspection.
+The rule amendments change the record retention schedules to ensure records are retained for at least one inspection cycle, three years, and requires at least two tests are available for inspection.
 See section 1.3.1.

 Weekly manual tank gauging